getyourguide/TypedPyspark/README.md

     ...
 ```

-But this type annotation only guarantees that a DataFrame instance is called, it says nothing about the content of the dataframe.
+But this type annotation only guarantees that a DataFrame instance is called.
+It says nothing about important information about the dataframe.

-If the columns needed in the function are actually there we can only know by running the function and see if it breaks.
+1. If the columns needed are there
+2. If they have the correct types
-If there are much more columns than expected nobody will know.
-We cannot also say anything about the types of the columns.
+3. If there are much more data than needed

-This library tries to address exactly these problems, with it you can do something like the following:
+This library tries to address exactly these problems.
+With it you can do something like the following:

 # Usage